MicrosoftDocs/win32/desktop-src/WmiSdk/--absolutetimerinstruction.md

 ---
-Description: Causes an event to be generated on a specific date at a specific time. ms.assetid: bcb64c81-3b40-4665-a880-a100629656e0 ms.tgt_platform: multiple
+description: Causes an event to be generated on a specific date at a specific time. ms.assetid: bcb64c81-3b40-4665-a880-a100629656e0 ms.tgt_platform: multiple
 title: '__AbsoluteTimerInstruction class'